ProperCode/Clickless-Mouse/readme.md

 If the mouse cursor is too close to the left/right edge of the screen all squares size decrease so at least 25% of a square is visible.
 By default decreased square size cannot be lower than 60% of the normal size.
-Squares size don't decrease if the mouse cursor is so close to the edge of the screen that smallest size isn't enough to show a square.<br/>
+Squares size doesn't decrease if the mouse cursor is so close to the edge of the screen that the smallest size isn't enough to show a square.<br/>

 The squares that aren't needed can be disabled.<br/>